riversy/zendesk-create-ticket-app/README.md

 # Zendesk Ticket Creator

-Simple app for Heroku that get form submits from the web and create new ticket on Zendesk via it's API.
+Simple app for [Heroku](https://www.heroku.com/) that get form submits from the web and create new ticket on [Zendesk](https://www.zendesk.com/) via it's API.

 ## Usage

 Clone the repo and create Heroku app as usual.
+Add following environment variables with Zendesk access credentials.

+- **ORIGIN** - might be "\*" or your domain
+- **ZENDESK_TOKEN** - API token
+- **ZENDESK_USERNAME** - email of your Zendesk user
+- **ZENDESK_DOMAIN** - domain for your company's helpdesk. *company.zendesk.com* for example.

-Add ZENDESK_TOKEN environment variabale with Zendesk token.
-You may get it in the Zendesk admin panel.
+You may define these variables in the Heroku app settings.